jac1013/how_to_install/README.md

 The information of the PPA it's from [here](http://www.ubuntuupdates.org/ppa/postgresql)

-After this you won't be able to do anything because only 'postgres' user can, but it has no password :D, let's fix this:
+After this you won't be able to do anything because only _postgres_ user can, but it has no password :D, let's fix this:

     $ sudo -u postgres createuser -s $USER